- July 28, 2020

 Documents required for liquidation of a company:

-- Board resolution for the liquation of a company
+- Firstly, the Board resolution for the liquation of a company

 - Bank account closure letter